-- a.
-Log in to the Oracle WebLogic Server Administration Console. - b.
+- Log in to the Oracle WebLogic Server Administration Console. - b.
 In the Domain Structure window, expand the Environment node and then click Servers.
-The Summary of Servers page is displayed. - c.
+The Summary of Servers page opens. - c.
 Click the name of the new managed server (represented as a hyperlink) in Name column of the table for which you want to configure migration.
-The settings page for the selected server is displayed. - d.
+The settings page for the selected server opens. - d.
 Open the Migration subtab. - e.
 In the Migration Configuration section, select the servers that participate in migration in the Available window and click the right arrow.
 Select the same migration targets as for the servers that already exist on the node.

-For example, for new managed servers on SOAHOST1, which is already running WLS_SOA1, select SOAHOST2.
-For new managed servers on SOAHOST2, which is already running WLS_SOA2, select SOAHOST1.
+For example, for new managed servers on SOAHOST1, which is already running WLS\SOA1, select SOAHOST2.
+For new managed servers on SOAHOST2, which is already running WLS\SOA2, select SOAHOST1.